-3. The " Θ " button turns the light ON or OFF and also controls the brightness setting.
+This button controls the light.
 Press and release the button to turn the light ON or OFF.
 Press and hold the button to set the desired brightness.
 The light key has an auto-resume, it will stay at the same brightness as the last time it was turned off.